Aleksandr Dugin: Fifth column

 Dugin proposes to deprive the fifth column of Russian citizenship and deport the group from Russia: "I believe it is necessary to deport the fifth column and deprive them of their citizenship."
 However, in 2007, Dugin argued, "There are no longer opponents of Putin's policy, and if there are, they are mentally ill and should be sent to prophylactic health examination."
 In 2014, Dugin in an interview to Der Spiegel confirmed that he considers the opponents of Putin to be mentally ill.

 In one of his publications, Dugin introduced the term the sixth column and defined it as "the fifth column which just pretends to be something different", those who are in favor of Putin, but demand that he stand for liberal values (as opposed to the liberal fifth column, which is specifically against Putin).
 During the 2014 Russian military intervention in Ukraine, Dugin said that all the Russian sixth column stood up staunchly for Ukrainian oligarch Rinat Akhmetov.
 As he asserts, "We need to struggle against the fifth and sixth columns."

 Russian-American artist Mihail Chemiakin says Dugin is inventing "the sixth column".
 "Soon, probably, there would already be the seventh one as well.
 'The fifth column' is understandable.
 That is we, intelligentsia, lousy, dirty, who read Camus.
 And 'the sixth column', in his opinion, is more dangerous, because that is the personal entourage of Vladimir Putin.
 But he is naïve and understands nothing.
 And as for Dugin, he can tell him who to shoot to death and who to imprison.
 Maybe Kudrin, and maybe Medvedev..."

 According to Dugin, the whole Internet should be banned: "I think that Internet as such, as a phenomenon is worth prohibiting because it gives nobody anything good."
 In June 2012, Dugin said in a lecture that chemistry and physics are demonic sciences, and that all Orthodox Russians need to unite around the president of Russia in the last battle between good and evil, following the example of Iran and North Korea.
 He added: "If we want to liberate ourselves from the West, it is needed to liberate ourselves from textbooks on physics and chemistry."

-Dugin has characterized his position on the Ukrainian conflict as "firm opposition to the Junta and Ukrainian Nazism that are annihilating peaceful civilians" as well as rejection of liberalism and US hegemony.
+In June 2014, Dugin characterized his position on the Russo-Ukrainian war as "firm opposition to the Junta and Ukrainian Nazism that are annihilating peaceful civilians" as well as rejection of liberalism and US hegemony.